BUSTED: Police Charge Teens Who Invaded Popular Bergen Farm, Abused Animals

 All are charged with trespassing, criminal mischief and overloading animals in connection with the Aug.
 22 incident, which the owners of Abma's Farm said left several petting zoo animals "shaken and skittish."

-Soto didn't identify the adult.
+Soto didn't identify the adult, who is charged criminally.
 Daily Voice has emailed the department a request for the name.

 The charges were filed against the adult and delinquency complaints signed against the other teens following an investigation by Detective Sgts.
 Michael Ragucci and Kevin Kasak, the lieutenant said.